-Scarves with dyes from nature
+Scarves with paint from nature

 In this way we contribute to a sustainable planet.